petehep/interactive-Aus-map/USER_MANUAL.md

 4. Each route is independent and doesn't affect others

 Favorites let you save places you want to remember or visit later.
+The right sidebar keeps the itinerary title and buttons pinned at the top while the itinerary list and Favorites scroll together inside the sidebar (the map stays fixed).

 ### Adding to Favorites